vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

 Recovering from failed Kiosk creations or destructions
 ------------------------------------------------------

 There may be occasions where the Kiosk fails to deploy or the cluster destruction doesn't execute properly and leaves orphaned cloud resources active.
 Both failed cluster deployment and failed cluster destruction after deployment can be the result of any number of issues.
-Before you re-lauch any future clusters, and to prevent you from unkowingly leaking money, you should remove all the vestigial cloud resources left from the failed launch/destruction.
+Before you re-launch any future clusters, and to prevent you from unknowingly leaking money, you should remove all the vestigial cloud resources left from the failed launch/destruction.

 Google Cloud (Google Kubernetes Engine)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^